BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Abstract

 \section{Abstract}

 Service Function Chains (SFCs) enable programmatic control of the functions and services in a computer network.
 By leveraging Software Defined Networking to control the links between virtualised network functions, SFCs provide a scalable approach to dealing with the increased pressures on network operation and management.
-Unfortunately, the challenge of embedding SFCs onto the underlying physical network and compute infrastructure is an NP-hard problem.
-Genetic Algorithms (GAs) have been used to address this issue, but they require significant time to evaluate solution quality (fitness) \textit{online}, with most solutions instead adopting \textit{offline} simulations or analytical evaluations.
+However, embedding SFCs onto the underlying physical network and compute infrastructure is an NP-hard problem.
+Genetic Algorithms (GAs) have been used to address this issue, but they require significant time to evaluate solution quality (fitness) \textit{online}, with most existing approaches instead adopting \textit{offline} simulations or analytical evaluations.

-To enable online use of GAs in solving the SFC embedding problem, we introduce a hybrid online-offline approach to evaluate generated solutions.
-At the core of this is BeNNS--a topology, traffic, and SFC-embedding agnostic surrogate model that approximates fitness.
-We evaluate our approach across six experiments, varying available resources and traffic loads.
-Our results demonstrate that our approach is capable of exploring thousands of potential configurations and generating deployable solutions in 36.8 minutes on average, compared to online-only approaches, which take 17.9 hours on average to explore tens of solutions, which do not converge on an optimal solution.
+To enable online use of GAs in solving the SFC embedding problem, we introduce a hybrid online-offline approach to efficiently evaluate the fitness of generated solutions.
+At the core of this is BENNS: a surrogate model that approximates fitness and is agnostic to topology, traffic, and SFC-embedding.
+We evaluate our approach in a static environment across five experiments, varying available resources and traffic loads, and in a dynamic network environment.
+Our results demonstrate that our approach is capable of exploring thousands of potential configurations and generating deployable solutions in 19.1 minutes on average, compared to online-only approaches, which take 17.8 hours on average to explore ten solutions in our experiments and do not converge on an optimal solution.